-Back then you were suppose to ask permission to get married, before you got married.
+Back then you were supposed to ask permission to get married, before you got married.
 So Monday I went to see the Group First Sargent and asked him for permission.
-He ask when and I told him, “Last Saturday”.
+He asked when and I told him, “Last Saturday”.
 The First Sargent asked if I was trying to get into trouble.
-This was the second time I didn’t follow advise from a superior or regulation.
-I really wasn’t trying to get into trouble but I reminded him about being to average and all I wanted to do was finish the rest of my enlistment and leave the Air Force.
-I got permission and now could get credit for a dependent, pay, housing and medical.
-Later that morning I got a phone call at the clinic from Tech Sargent Oscar Bell, he had read the wedding announcement in the Sunday paper.
+This was the second time I hadn’t followed a regulation or advise from a superior.
+I really wasn’t trying to get into trouble but I reminded him about being too average and all I wanted to do was finish the rest of my enlistment and leave the Air Force.
+I got permission to get married and now could get credit for a dependent, pay, housing and medical.
+Later that morning I got a phone call at the clinic from Tech Sargent Oscar Bell.
+He had read the wedding announcement in the Sunday paper.
 “Guess I’m your father-in-law.”
-“Yep” “Guess we should meet.”
+“Yep.”
+“Guess we should meet.”
 “Yep” So we set up a time for him to come to the dental clinic.
-Then I went to the front desk and all the rooms around mine to come running if they heard a commotion.
-At the time I had my own as a Hygienist.
-I went back to my room and adjusted the dental chair so he couldn’t get out of it fast.
+Then I went to the front desk and told all in the rooms around mine to come running if they heard a commotion.
+At the time I had my own room as a Hygienist.
+I went back to my room and adjusted the dental chair so he wouldn’t be able to get out of it fast.
 A while later Tech Sargent Oscar Bell arrived.
 He was a monster in his winter parka.
 I invited him to sit down.
 He invited me to come meet his wife and the rest of the family, but I couldn’t bring Joyce.
 I told him that was impossible and he left.
 I didn’t meet Anna until the following Easter.